 • They can’t reach all the contents of a website if the link structure is poor and then the content is deemed as unimportant.

 • If the website uses a Content Management System that creates duplicate versions of the same content, it can be ignored by the engines as they look for completely original content.

 • If the content is not written in common terms that are used for search, it may confuse the search engines and the result will not be relevant.
 Although, Google is getting smarter about recognizing synonyms.

 • If the queries contain mixed contextual signals, the result will not be relevant.
 For example – If the page title of the content is “Best Beach Bar” but the content is about “New Year Celebration on a Beach Bar”.

 • Search engines find it difficult to analyze non-text content, such as – images, videos, flash files, plug-in content, and audio.
 Again, they are getting more sophisticated.
 For example, speech-to-text transcription programs exist, so don't be surprised if Google is either already or soon will be listening to audio and video online for clues.

 Thus, the above-mentioned limitations of search provide businesses with a great incentive to actively perform SEO.
 When your website is structured for both search engines and humans alike, it definitely becomes more popular.
 Therefore, the importance of Search Engine Marketing and talented Internet Marketers can never be ignored.

 How to Create Search Engine Friendly Design

 SEO will work only if your website is designed and structured appropriately.
-Even the best SEO practices will not yield the desired results if your website is not easily navigable by the search engines.
+Even the best SEO practices, like doing SEO with your website's H tags, will not yield the desired results if your website is not easily navigable by the search engines.
 Read through to know how to design a search engine friendly website:

 Use Indexable Content